Sourcing

 Great for Recruiters Because: The adaptive nature of the assessments ensures a deeper and more accurate understanding of each candidate's abilities, facilitating better matching for positions.

-Price: Pricing varies based on the volume and type of assessments used.
+Price: Quote-only, and it varies with the volume and type of assessments used.

 Free Trial: Yes, Berke offers a free trial to prospective clients.